Back to Forests

 You begin by trusting that your mind isn’t lying to you.

-And if your worldview makes space for both faith and logic —
+And if your account of reality makes space for both faith and logic —

 you’re not being irrational.